vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 Yes.

 ## ईश्वरानेकत्वम्
 > How can there be two Paramatma?
-How can Mahalajshmi can be paramatma? - @beigomaacademymathsclub5873
+How can Mahalakshmi can be paramatma? - @beigomaacademymathsclub5873

 This is exactly the confusion, arising from not understanding explcit vedic statements, put to rest by the quoted savants and their predecessors.